In 1990 we became aware of a prophecy that said in part:

 Consider where this may lead.

-As The Information recently related: “Billionaires like Sam Altman, Peter Thiel, and Brian Armstrong are behind a boom in fertility tech start-ups developing sophisticated embryonic testing, sperm freezing—even artificial wombs.”
+As a publication called The Information recently related: “Billionaires like Sam Altman, Peter Thiel, and Brian Armstrong are behind a boom in fertility tech start-ups developing sophisticated embryonic testing, sperm freezing—even artificial wombs.”

-And so, if we proceed with this, perhaps we can expect alleged prophetic events.
+And so, if we proceed with this, perhaps we indeed can expect alleged prophetic events.

 “Weird,” or something more than that?